 It’s time for a dip in the water.
 No, not for you—for your eye shadow brushes!
-Get your brush a damp before using it to pick up shadow.
-This can make your shadow hue look bolder.
+Get your brush damp before using it to pick up shadow.
+This can make your shadows appear more vivid.
 Attempt this technique with a metallic shadow for a fun foiled look.

 A good rule of thumb for eye shadow is to blend…then blend some more.
 A little extra blending can hide all sorts of shadow goofs to create a seamless eye look.
 For colors that just won’t blend together, use this hue-centric hack.
-Work a clean blending brush into a matte brown shadow, being careful not to get too much product.
+Work a clean blending brush into a matte brown shadow, being careful not to pick up too much product.
 With the brush, make windshield wiper motions where you want to blend.
-The bit of brown can help achieve a more gradual fading effect.
+The bit of brown on your brush can help achieve a more gradual fade.

 For looks that require harsh lines and crisp edges, tape is the only extra tool you need.
 Using clear tape, place a piece on the back of your hand to lessen how sticky it is.
 You want the tape to stick to your skin but not tug too much.
 Then, reposition the tape where you want to make your line.
 Try angling it from the outer corner of your eye to the end of your brow for a fun winged-out look.
 Just apply your shadow with the tape in place, then pull away to reveal your sharp shape.

 Instead of relying on eye shadow alone to get the perfect smoky eye, use liner too.
-After applying shadow to your lid, grab a creamy liner in a dark shade, like the L’Oréal Paris Infallible Silkissime Eyeliner in Black.
+After applying shadow to your lid, grab a creamy liner in a dark shade, like the L’Oréal Paris Infallible Pro-Last Waterproof, Up to 24HR Pencil Eyeliner in Black.
 Instead of struggling to create the perfect outer V-shape, use your liner to draw a simple hashtag.
 Blend out—using your finger will work—for instant smokiness.